artcava/XPoster/docs/architecture.md

 - **FeedService**: RSS parser with in-memory caching (24-hour TTL) and keyword/date filtering.
 Uses the named `"Feed"` `HttpClient` created via `IHttpClientFactory`, backed by a Polly standard resilience pipeline (retry, circuit breaker, attempt timeout).
 This aligns `FeedService` with all other HTTP-consuming services in the codebase and eliminates the per-invocation socket allocation that `new HttpClient()` would cause on Azure Functions.
 - **ConfigurationFeedUrlProvider** (`IFeedUrlProvider`): resolves the list of RSS feed URLs consumed by `FeedOrchestrator` from the `FeedOptions` configuration section (bound via `FeedOptions__Urls__N` double-underscore notation).
 Registered as `Singleton`.
 To load URLs from a different source (database, Key Vault, remote config), implement `IFeedUrlProvider` and register the new implementation in `Program.cs` in place of `ConfigurationFeedUrlProvider`.
 - **ConfigurationTagReplacementProvider** (`ITagReplacementProvider`): resolves the word-to-hashtag replacement map consumed by `FeedOrchestrator` from the `TagReplacementOptions:Replacements` configuration section (bound via `TagReplacementOptions__Replacements__<word>` double-underscore notation).
 Registered as `Singleton`.
 Matching is case-insensitive; only the first occurrence of each word per post is replaced.
 An empty or absent section is valid — the summary passes through unchanged.
 To source replacements from a different store (database, remote config), implement `ITagReplacementProvider` and swap the registration in `Program.cs`.
+- **TagReplacementService**: Applies tag replacements to the specified text using the replacements provided by the `ITagReplacementProvider`.
+- **LocalOverrideTimeProvider** (`ITimeProvider`): Development-only that returns a fixed UTC hour read from the `ForceHour` app setting.
+- **BlobStorageService**: Uploads image bytes to Azure Blob Storage and returns a `BlobUploadResult` containing a time-limited SAS URL suitable for use as the `image_url` parameter of the Instagram Graph API (direct GET, no auth headers, no redirects) and the blob name for subsequent operations.
+The SAS URL is read-only, starts 5 minutes in the past to absorb clock skew between Azure and Meta servers, and expires 30 minutes from the time of upload.
+The blob container is created automatically on first use if it does not exist.
 - **CryptoService**: thin HTTP client that polls `cryptoprices.cc` to retrieve the current market price for a given cryptocurrency symbol.
 Returns `0` on failure to allow graceful degradation in orchestrators.

 **AI Provider Services** — registered as **keyed services** by `AiProvider` via `AddXPosterAiProviders()` in `Program.cs`: